Hot and Cold? You’d think telling the difference would be easy!

 Do not underestimate the power of Chinese medicine to help.
 Some parts of its huge body of theory and practice are very appropriate for treating emotional stress.
 You can read more about it under Qi Stagnation, but it’s such a big subject that eventually I wrote a book about it, see below.

 Chinese medicine has plenty of experience of treating this, using a range of therapies including acupuncture and herbs.
 Probably you will need professional help.
-However, avoiding emotional stress and avoiding hot foods will help a bit, but on their own won't cure it.
+However, avoiding emotional stress and avoiding hot foods will help a bit, but on their own they won’t cure it.

-If the cause is identified as eating too much 'cold'-type food, then you can probably make a huge difference quite fast by avoiding cold-type foods and changing your diet to eat more ‘warming’-type foods.
+So have you been eating too much ‘cold’-type food?
+You can probably make a huge difference quite fast by avoiding cold-type foods and changing your diet to eat more ‘warming’-type foods.
 I’ve seen many patients who cured themselves without doing anything else than this!

-Of course, you should also keep warm, wear plenty of clothes etc.
+Of course, you should also keep warm and wear plenty of clothes etc.

 You will WANT to keep warm.
 Although warm baths will help you feel a bit better and might have helped your body get rid of the problem when it was still at the ‘exterior’ level, it is now too late to expect a warm bath to solve the problem.